Make a donation

 Cancelation may be effected before the notary or by will.

-The gift to the last living is automatically canceled in the case of divorce, including when it was made by marriage contract.
+The donation to the last living is automatically canceled in the event of divorce, including where it was made under a marriage contract.

 FYI